ACA Reporting Software that Anticipates

 Learn more about the Affordable Care Act by visiting our ACA FAQ page.

-Viventium’s ACA software solution keeps you on top of your compliance, delivering live ACA data throughout 2019.
-At the beginning of 2020, Viventium will prepare and file Forms 1094-C and 1095-C on your behalf.
+Viventium’s ACA reporting software helps you stay compliant by delivering live ACA data throughout 2020.
+At the beginning of 2021, Viventium will prepare and file Forms 1094-C and 1095-C on your behalf.